tscpp/knuckles/docs/migration/knockout-ssr.md

 # Migrating from knockout-ssr

 :::warning
-`knockout-ssr` is no longer maintained.
+Knuckles has taken `knockout-ssr`'s place which is no longer maintained.
 :::

 <!-- @include: @/docs/parts/migration-intro.md -->